Canopy over the barracks, Chamblon

 01.01.2025

-A PD/ID shelter with an unusual folding/angled roof became a reality in the Chamblon barracks thanks to TS3 technology.
-This fantastic project impressively demonstrates the diverse possibilities of the TS3 system.
-The architects not only won the competition with their design, but also made a statement about the possibilities of modern timber construction.
+A PD/ID shelter featuring an extraordinary folded/angled roof became a reality at the Chamblon Barracks thanks to TS3 technology.
+This fantastic project impressively demonstrates the wide range of possibilities offered by the TS3 system.
+With their design, the architects not only won the competition but also made a statement about the possibilities of modern timber construction.

-The architectural firm Atelier d'architecture Charrière-Partenaires SA from Granges-Paccot won the competition to extend the Chamblon barracks.
-An angled wooden roof construction was planned as an additional PD/ID stand - a real challenge.
-The shelter has a size of 18.8 x 11.5 meters with a column grid of approximately 4.5 x 9 meters.
-Together with the timber constructor Vial Charpente from le Mouret and the timber construction engineering office Timbatec, a solution made of solid wood panels was developed.
+The architectural firm Atelier d’architecture Charrière-Partenaires SA from Granges-Paccot won the competition to expand the Chamblon Barracks.
+A winding wooden roof structure was planned as an additional PD/ID stand—a real challenge.
+The shelter measures 18.8 x 11.5 meters with a column grid of approximately 4.5 x 9.0 meters.
+In collaboration with the timber contractor Vial Charpente from Le Mouret and the timber engineering firm Timbatec, a solution using solid wood panels was developed.

 Video

-In the Vial Charpente workshop, the 280 mm thick CLT panels were bound and joined to form six separate roof sections using TS3 technology.
-Because of the angular bonding, the panels were placed on negative molds as falsework.
-After a long waiting period in the sheltered hall, the individual parts were transported to the barracks site and joined on site using five more TS3 joints.
-The roof was supported on 10 V-shaped steel girders.
+In the Vial Charpente workshop, the 280 mm-thick CLT panels were cut to size and joined into six separate roof sections using TS3 technology.
+Due to the angled joints, the panels were laid on negative molds serving as a jig.
+After a lengthy waiting period in the sheltered workshop, the individual components were transported to the barracks site and joined on-site using five additional TS3 joints.
+The roof was supported on 10 V-shaped steel beams.

-The angle joints could not be subjected to heavy loads during transportation and the crane lift.
-For this reason, the entire roof was built on negative molds resting on two beams.
-The beams were attached to the crane and the entire structure was pulled up and then lowered onto the supports.
-The lifting weight was approx. 30 tons.
+The corner joints were not to be subjected to heavy loads during transport and the crane lift.
+For this reason, the entire roof was constructed on negative molds resting on two beams.
+The beams were attached to the crane, and the entire structure was hoisted up and then set down on the supports.
+The lifting weight was approximately 30 tons.

 Construction data